indrz/indrz-doc/README.md

 ## Licence
-indrz is under GNU General Public License v3.0.
-The name "indrz" is not allowed to be used by third parties and is a trademark.
+indrz is under [LICENCE](/LICENSE) GNU General Public License v3.0.
+The name "indrz" is a trademark and cannot be used without approval.

 ## Mantra
 Find it fast